800 René-Lévesque Blvd. West

 It is customary to tip restaurant waiters, taxi drivers and hairdressers 15% of the bill, before taxes.
 Bellhops, porters, doormen, etc. generally receive at least $2 per suitcase or per service rendered.
 Coffee and food counters often have a tip cup next to the cash register; spare change is always appreciated.

 About cannabis in Montréal

-As of October 17, 2018, recreational cannabis became legal across Canada—which means visitors to Montréal can legally buy and consume it.
+Recreational cannabis is legal across Canada—which means visitors to Montréal of 21 years of age and older can legally buy and consume it.
 However, while cannabis is legal, visitors need to be aware of the laws governing its purchase and consumption.